 (Your name)

-Below is a server cover letter sample that you can use as a guide when writing your letter:
+Below are samples that you can use as a guide when writing your cover letter:

 Sincerely,